wiencke/DAcomp/README.md

 ```
 %run main
 ```
-Again, by default this creates folders called according to the unixtime when running the command, here we refer to these folders as `unixtimeDSS`, `unixtimeSRS` and `unixtimeUIS`.
+Again, by default this creates folders called according to the unixtime when running the command.
+Here we refer to these folders as `unixtimeDSS`, `unixtimeSRS` and `unixtimeUIS`.

+### Laruelle's hypothesis: Fig. 6

+Here we simulate concentration in synaptic and extra-synaptic space to examine Laruelle´s hypothesis.
+This is to explain why strong differences between microdialysis measurements after nicotine and amphetamine administration co-occur with comparable PET results.
+Since microdialysis measures only extra-synaptic DA, the challenge between racloprite and endogeneous DA (PET) occurs mainly in the synaptic space for nicotine, but not amphetamine.

+%run laruelle -d dirname -s 10

+This chooses 10 random synaptic terminals from a specific simulation generated with `%run main` and saved in the directory `dirname` as for example described above for DSS, SRS and UIS.